In-Depth Zilean Guide: Strategy and Tactics

 - An un-exploded bomb will not grant an assist.

 Zilean reduces the cooldown of his other non-ultimate abilities by 10 seconds.
 Leveling this ability only reduces its cooldown.
 Combining this ability with further CDR can allow Zilean to output a nearly constant stream of AoE stuns and speed buffs.

-- This is a great ability to leveling up after you have maxed Q Time Bomb to further maximize your damage/stun potential.
+- This is a great ability to level up after you have maxed Q Time Bomb to further maximize your damage/stun potential.